Documenting Deco: K–12 Learning Program

 Documenting Deco is an educational program that provides New York City students with the tools to recognize Art Deco architecture and design and understand the importance of preservation.
 By introducing students to the Deco splendors in their own neighborhoods, this program fosters pride in local communities.

-Through these in-class lessons and walking tours, Art Deco design and architecture becomes the inspiration for students’ own art-making processes, which range from drawings, murals, ceramics, photography, and video.
+Through these in-class lessons and walking tours, Art Deco design and architecture becomes the inspiration for students’ own art-making processes, which range from drawings, murals, mosaics, ceramics, computer-based design, photography, and video.

 Through this program, students are given the opportunity to make a personal connection with the visual world around them and see the role they can play in their ever-changing city.